-had been amidst war and danger, and he had passed the whole course of his life either in arms or in military preparations: That after the proofs which he had given of his alacrity in the field, no one could doubt, but he would willingly, for his part, have continued in a course of life, to which he was now habituated, till the common enemy was reduced to fuch a condition as no longer to give umbrage either to him or to his allies: That no private interest of his own, not even that of his people, nothing but the most inevitable necessity, could ever induce him to think of a separate peace with Philip, or make him embrace measures which were not entirely formed with the approbation of all his confederates: That his kingdom, torne with the convulfions and civil wars of near half a century, required some interval of repose, ere it could reach a condition in which it might sustain itself, much more support its allies: That after the minds of his subjects were composed to tranquillity and accustomed to obedience, after his finances were brought into order, and after agriculture and the arts were restored, France, instead of being a burthen, as at present, to her confederates, would be able to lend them effectual succours, and amply to repay them all the affiftance which she had received during her calamities: And that if the ambition of Spain would not at present grant them such terms as they should think reasonable, he hoped, that, in a little time, he should attain such a situation as would enable him to mediate more effectually, and with more decifive authority, in their behalf.
+ELIZABETH had reason to foresee, that parliamentary supplies would now become more necessary to her than ever; and that the chief burthen of the war with Spain would thencesorth lie on England.
+Henry had received an overture for a peace with Philip; but before he would proceed to a negociation, he gave intelligence of it to his allies, the Queen and the States; that, if possible, a pacification might be made by common consent and agreement.
+These two powers sent ambassadors to France, in order to remonstrate against peace with Spain; the Queen, Sir Robert Cecil, and Henry Herbert; the States, Justin Nassau, and John Barnevelt.
+Henry said to these ministers, that his most early education had had been amidst war and danger, and he had passed the whole course of his life either in arms or in military preparations: That after the proofs which he had given of his alacrity in the field, no one could doubt, but he would willingly, for his part, have continued in a course of life, to which he was now habituated, till the common enemy was reduced to fuch a condition as no longer to give umbrage either to him or to his allies: That no private interest of his own, not even that of his people, nothing but the most inevitable necessity, could ever induce him to think of a separate peace with Philip, or make him embrace measures which were not entirely formed with the approbation of all his confederates: That his kingdom, torne with the convulsions and civil wars of near half a century, required fome interval of repose, ere it could reach a condition in which it might fustain itself, much more support its allies: That after the minds of his subjects were composed to tranquillity and accustomed to obedience, after his finances were brought into order, and after agriculture and the arts were restored, France, instead of being a burthen, as at present, to her confederates, would be able to lend them effectual succours, and amply to repay them all the assistance which she had received during her calamities: And that if the ambition of Spain would not at prefent grant them such terms as they should think reasonable, he hoped, that, in a little time, he should attain such a situation as would enable him to mediate more effectually, and with more decifive authority, in their behalf.